 Chart, Scan, Trade & Join Me On TradingView for Free

-TradingView beats Finviz by a long way on stock charting.
-Finviz charts are a complete letdown, with a clunky, non-interactive interface, limited indicators, and annotation tools.
+TradingView outperforms Finviz significantly in stock charting.
+Finviz charts are a major disappointment, with a clunky, non-interactive interface, limited indicators, and inadequate annotation tools.

 TradingView Charting Is Excellent

-TradingView has 160 indicators and unique specialty charts such as LineBreak, Kagi, Heikin Ashi, Point & Figure, and Renko.
+TradingView offers 160 indicators and unique specialty charts, including LineBreak, Kagi, Heikin Ashi, Point & Figure, and Renko.

-TradingView has an exceptional selection of chart drawing tools, including tools unavailable on other platforms like extensive Gann & Fibonacci tools, 65 drawing tools, and hundreds of icons for your charts, notes, and ideas.
+TradingView offers an exceptional selection of chart drawing tools, including features unavailable on other platforms, such as extensive Gann and Fibonacci tools, 65 drawing tools, and hundreds of icons for your charts, notes, and ideas.
 Finviz offers only 15 different chart annotation tools.

 TradingView’s innovative Buy and Sell gauges save you time by providing an instant readout of which stocks are bullish, bearish, or neutral.

-TradingViews’s stock indicator ratings are well implemented because there are two critical technical analysis indicators: moving averages based on price and oscillators based on price and volume.
+TradingView’s stock indicator ratings are well-implemented because they incorporate two critical technical analysis indicators: moving averages based on price and oscillators based on price and volume.
 Based on my observations, the TradingView buy and sell indicators are a good measure of sentiment and are featured in my Fear & Greed Index Dashboard.

 Finviz Charting Is Poor

-Finviz has only 9 chart overlays, including Bollinger Bands and VWAP, and 17 chart indicators to choose from.
-The stock charting experience with Finviz is weak.
-Not only that, you cannot simply right-click and add an indicator or study; you have to open settings, select the indicators, and then click save.
-Finviz does not have an effective interactive workflow experience for the user.
+Finviz offers only 9 chart overlays, including Bollinger Bands and VWAP, as well as 17 chart indicators.
+Thus, the stock charting experience with Finviz is weak.
+You cannot simply right-click and add an indicator or study; you have to open settings, select the indicators, and then click save.
+Finviz lacks an effective interactive workflow experience for users.

 Additionally, throughout Finviz, you need to click SAVE constantly.
 There is no auto-save for your screening criteria, chart annotations, or backtests.
-If you mistakenly move to the next chart, you lose your configuration; this is frustrating and a very old-fashioned user experience.
+If you accidentally move to the next chart, you will lose your configuration, which is frustrating and a dated user experience.

-TradingView beats Finviz when it comes to backtesting.
+TradingView outperforms Finviz in terms of backtesting.
 TradingView offers exceptional backtesting for systems and strategies with endless flexibility, whereas Finviz backtesting is unintuitive, restrictive, and lacks any usable reporting.

 TradingView Backtesting